What, exactly, is Eyebeam?

 First & Last Name, Date of Birth, Email Address, Mailing Address

-Video or Audio Statement: Provide a link to a one minute video or audio statment about your practice.
+Video or Audio Statement: Provide a link to a one minute video or audio statement about your practice.
 No edits required.
 Don’t spend more than 5 minutes making this recording.
 Imagine explaining to a grandparent what you do now.
 Include the password in the text if needed.

 Tell us how your research relates to the theme?
 What specific areas of the Open Call are you interested in?
 (Less than 500 characters)